SantiagoD999/Mthesis/README.md

 ****************************************************************************

-The forecast combinations were done using a fixed estimation window.
+The forecast combinations were done using a fixed estimation window, meanwhile the individual forecasts were computed using an expainding estimation window.